 “This my first [time here] so please forgive me if I am repeating a question.
 I am in my second year of raising Chickens.
 I love them way too much to put them on my dinner table.
 I adopted two turkeys with holiday’s in mind.
 But low and behold I am attached to them as well.
 I suppose some people get parrots or finches, but my birds are some of the best company.
 I am a young retired vet with severe PTSD and “TURK and Lurk” are wonderful therapy.
 My question is, is this practical?
 Do other people actually have turkeys as pets or am I nut’s? any advice would be greatfully welcomed.”

-As someone who spends a lot of time researching “humane” meat and eggs, I am all too familiar with the “kinder, gentler exploitation” model promoted by so many proponents of the backyard chicken movement.
-So it was that I fully expected this gentle, turkey-loving newbie to be roundly laughed out of the forum, told to man up, admonished that becoming food is “what these animals are here for,” etc., etc.
+As someone who spends a lot of time researching “humane” meat and eggs, I am all too familiar with the rabbit hole of horrors Backyard Chicken Forums can become, with their seemingly endless accounts of DIY slaughter.
+So it was that I fully expected this gentle, turkey-loving newbie to be roundly laughed out of the forum, told to “man up,” admonished that becoming food is “what these animals are here for,” etc., etc.

 But instead, one after the other, replies like this one (many with photos attached) began to pour in: